LCOGT/ptr_datalab/README.md

 -   `skaffold dev -m deps` to start the dependencies - **run this in a different tab to keep running during development or use 'run' instead of 'dev'**
 -   Copy `./k8s/envs/local/secrets.env.changeme` to a version without `.changeme` and fill in values for connecting to the appropriate services.
 -   `skaffold dev -m app --port-forward` to start the servers and worker.
 This will auto-redeploy as you make changes to the code.
--   Once running you will need to initialize your account with the server before using the API - the easiest way to do this is to login one time to the admin interface at `http://127.0.0.1:8080/admin`
+-   Follow steps 4. - 9. in The Bare Metal Development section to setup Django auth, LCO creds, and AWS creds

 ### Connecting a frontend
 You can also run a local [datalab-ui](https://github.com/LCOGT/datalab-ui) to connect to your datalab.
-Assuming you've cloned that repo:
--   Change the `./public/config/config.json` "datalabApiBaseUrl" to be `http://127.0.0.1:8080/api/` or wherever your backend is deployed to
+1. Change the `./public/config/config.json` `"datalabApiBaseUrl"` to be `http://127.0.0.1:8080/api/` or wherever your backend is deployed to
--   `npm install` to install the libraries
+2. `npm install` to install the libraries
--   `npm run serve` to run the server at `http://127.0.0.1:8081` assuming your backend was already running (otherwise it will try to be :8080)
+3. `npm run serve` to start the frontend

 ## API Structure
 The application has a REST API with the following endpoints you can use.
 You must pass your user's API token in the request header to access any of the endpoints - the headers looks like `{'Authorization': 'Token 123456789abcdefg'}` if you are using python's requests library.